AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/about-the-consoles/diamond.md

 ## Front edge of the console

-Under the armrest at the front of the console is the <strong>Power Switch</strong>, a
-<strong>USB socket</strong> for connecting USB drives, and a pull-out drawer with an
-illuminated <strong>Keyboard</strong> for entering legends.
+Under the armrest at the front of the console is the <strong>Power Switch</strong>, a &nbsp;<strong>USB socket</strong> for connecting USB drives, and a pull-out drawer with an illuminated <strong>Keyboard</strong> for entering legends.

 ## The Back Panel